-1. Stay outside if you are outdoors when the shaking starts, you should find a clear spot away from buildings, trees, streetlights, and power lines, then:

-- a) DROP to the ground,

-- b) COVER your head from falling debris.
-If you are in a crowded area, take cover where you won't be trampled.

-- c) HOLD ON until the shaking stops.
+- 1. Stay outside if you are outdoors when the shaking starts, you should find a clear spot away from buildings, trees, streetlights, and power lines, then: - a) DROP to the ground, - b) COVER your head from falling debris.
+If you are in a crowded area, take cover where you won't be trampled. - c) HOLD ON until the shaking stops. - 4.

-- 4. Do not enter your building to evacuate occupants - 5.
 DO NOT ENTER ANY BUILDINGS until the Fire Department or authorized UBC building officials give permission to do so.